danjocutler/cv/README.md

 |-------------  |-------------  |-------------
 | For our final project, using Meteor, which we had never used before, 6 of us made an app that required writing notes on your smartphone and swiping, or 'flicking' them to a column based table on a computer screen.
 We could also use the phone's accelerometer information to move notes from one column to another.
 Deployed on [Meteor](http://flickynotes.meteor.com) | Rails web app that is a kickstarter for university funders, so backers have more control on what their money is spent on.
 Also hosted on [Heroku](https://fundrmental.herokuapp.com). | As an 'extra-curricular' activity, we decided to make a tournament app to make use of the ever popular table tennis table at Makers Academy.
 Built in Ruby using Sinatra.
 Deployed on [Heroku](https://makersttt.herokuapp.com).

-#About myself
+About myself
+-

 I have always had a passion for creativity.
 Since the age of 8, I have had a love for music and have become a proficient and disciplined pianist, as well as an able guitarist.
 After studying music for my 'A' levels, I decided to take my creativity in a different direction at university by studying Video Production and Creative Writing.
 Recently I have ventured into yet another creative area by doing a 12 week programming course at Makers Academy.

 ### Wizbit Internet Services (Oct 15 - Present)
-* Junior Web Developer
+* WordPress/PHP Web Developer
-* php, HTML5 & CSS3
+* php, HTML5 & CSS3, JavaScript & jQuery
 * Making vibrant, responsive websites for a wide variety of clients
 * Creating custom themes for WordPress in order for clients to easily edit content